bfirsh/jsnes/README.md

 Build
 -----

-To build a distribution, you will [Grunt](http://gruntjs.com):
+To run locally:

-    $ sudo npm install -g grunt-cli
+    $ docker-compose up

-Then run:
+And it'll be available at http://localhost

-    $ npm install
+To build a distribution:

-    $ grunt
+    $ docker-compose run build grunt

 This will create ``jsnes.js`` and ``jsnes-min.js`` in ``build/``.